StreamActions/StreamActions/CONTRIBUTING.md

 * Private or internal fields must use camelCase with a `_` prefix

 #### XML Documentation
+* XML Documentation is required on all types and members, regardless of access modifiers
 * Prefer using `<see>` and `<paramref>` tags when referencing types or params from a non-Microsoft type or member
 * Always include a `<exception>` tag if the member throws exceptions
 * Prefer wrapping type keywords, such as _true_, _false_, and _null_ in `<c>` inline code tags
-* End all XMLDoc tags with a period
+* End all XMLDoc tag text with a period (So it looks like a complete sentence)
 * Allowing tags to be inherited is okay
 * Describing a constructor as just `Constructor` is okay, unless it is doing something complex that should be noted

-### MongoDB Styleguide
+### PostgresDB Styleguide
-* Collection names should be the plural name of the document in camelCase, with the word _Document_ removed (eg. The collection for _PermissionGroupDocument_ is named _permissionGroups_)
+* Table names should be the plural name of the document in camelCase, with the word _Document_ removed (eg. The table for _PermissionGroupDocument_ is named _permissionGroups_)
-* Index names should be in the format of _DocumentName\_indexType\_Field1-Field2-etc_ (eg. _PermissionGroupDocument\_unique\_ChannelId-GroupName_)
+* Index names should be in the format of _tableName\_indexType\_Field1-Field2-etc_ (eg. _permissionGroups\_unique\_ChannelId-GroupName_)
-* If the document can only exist once for a given user or channel, make the _id_ field _string UserId_, otherwise, make the _id_ field _Guid Id_ and then have a separate _string UserId_ field with a unique index on it
+    * Foreign keys must use _ON UPDATE CASCADE ON DELETE CASCADE_ to prevent orphaned rows
+* All documents must have a unique auto-id for each row.
+If the document references a specific user/channel, add that as a foreign key to the _users_ table
-    * Exact naming of the _string UserId_ field can be chosen based on context, such as _ChannelId_ for a channel context or _FollowerId_ for a follower context
+    * Exact naming of the _UserId_ field can be chosen based on context, such as _ChannelId_ for a channel context or _FollowerId_ for a follower context
 * Only create indexes across fields that will regularly be used in the _WHERE_, _SORT_, or _GROUP BY_ clauses

 ### Chat Styleguide